Department of History

 The aim of our programmes is to establish a link between the present and the past by noting how current trends developed over time.
 An attempt is made to scrutinise general views about the past in a well-grounded, critical way.
 We encourage students to further develop their own research interests from one of the focal areas given below under the individual guidance of one of our lecturers.

-- Historical dimensions in the development of community identity in South Africa
+- Historical dimensions in the development of community identity in Southern Africa

 - Environmental history